Children who are not Canadian citizens and are new to Saskatoon Public Schools need to register through the Newcomer Student Centre.

 The Newcomer Student Centre provides families with a welcoming and supportive introduction to Saskatoon Public Schools.

-- Recommends support and programming for students needing EAL services.
+- Recommend support and programming for children who need EAL services.

 What to Bring to Your Appointment

 Please bring the following documents to your appointment at the Newcomer Student Centre:

 - Proof of parent's immigration status in Canada: